 A fellow artist once commented that my work was “part poached, and part cultivated.”
 Generally, I work with a medium format rangefinder which limits off-the-cuff shooting and makes me somewhat conspicuous.
 I see a person or environment, take it in, and then double back to photograph.

 Editing and formulating a body of work has always been difficult for me because I usually have no conscious over-arching concept in mind.
-Instead my work is a collection of images which I resist linking together.
+Instead, my work is a collection of images that I resist linking together.

 Why are you drawn to portraits?

-What do you want the viewers to take away from her work?
+What do you want the viewers to take away from her work at the Elysium Gallery?